risingwavelabs/risingwave-docs-legacy/docs/home.md

 <card
  style={{height: "90%"}}
  title="RisingWave Database"
- content="RisingWave Database, an open-source distributed SQL streaming database under Apache License 2.0, is optimized for high-throughput and low-latency stream processing in the cloud." links={[
+ content="RisingWave Database is an open-source distributed SQL streaming database under Apache License 2.0.
+It's well-optimized for high-throughput and low-latency stream processing in the cloud." links={[
  {text:"Install on your laptop with 4 lines of code", doc:"get-started"}, {text:"Learn more", doc:"intro"},